moj-analytical-services/dbtools/README.md

 ## Setup

 This package is using [pydbtools](https://github.com/moj-analytical-services/pydbtools) under the hood.
-And therefore make sure your R-Studio deployment is up to date and has python 3.6 or higher installed.
-Your python instance will need to have pydbtools installed if not follow do the following:
+And therefore make sure your R-Studio deployment is up to date and has python 3.5 or higher installed.
+Your python instance will need to have pydbtools (v1.0.1 or higher) installed if not follow do the following:

 ```
 # in terminal
-pip install 'pydbtools>=v1.0.0'
+pip install pydbtools
 ```

 Best way is to install is via conda: